poorna-c/Automate-the-Boring-Stuff-Using-Python/README.md

 #1) It can't identify the notes that i may have with less than 100 Bytes, and delete all the files with less than 100 Bytes.

+### #2) Junk File Folder Generator
+  #### Problem:
+        In my Previous Script, Solved the problem of deleting the empty files and folders.
+To test the preformence I have written another script that creates lot of Empty Folders and Files.

+  #### Warning:
+        This script uses/creates lots of system interrupts if it run infinitely and may cause harm.
+So to Create junk files and folders use only fixed no. of iterations.
+If the script run Infinitely It keeps on generate lots of junk folders and files in them.
+  #### Legality:
+        Running this script infinitely on someones system would fill his/her harddisk with lots of junk files.